TACC-Cloud/agave-cli/README.md

 	- files*          manage remote files and folders, upload, download, and transfer data
 	- jobs*           submit and manage jobs
 	- metadata*	      create and manage metadata and metadata schemas
-	- monitors*		  create and manage system monitors
 	- notifications*  subscribe to and manage event notifications from the platform
 	- postits*        create pre-authenticated, disposable urls
 	- profiles*       query and register users
 	- systems*        query, monitor, and manage systems
-	- tags*           create and manage resource tags
 	- tenants*        query and initialize the CLI for your tenant
-	- transforms*     convert data to/from known data formats
 	- uuid*           lookup and expand one or more Agave UUID

 All commands follow a common syntax and share many of the same flags `-h` for help, `-d` for debug mode, `-v` for verbose output, `-V` for very verbose (prints curl command and full service response), and `-i` for interactive mode.
 Additionaly, individual commands will have their own options specific to their functionality.
 The general syntax all commands follow is: